djdrysdale/digital-garden/posts/dont-judge-strategy-by-the-result.md

   - "strategy"
 description: "It’s easy to judge a decision based on the outcome it produces.
 But we shouldn’t be so hasty.
 An example from baseball can help illustrate why the quality of a decision and the result of a decision are two very different things."
 ---

-#### _It’s easy to judge a decision based on the outcome it produces.
-But we shouldn’t be so hasty.
-An example from baseball can help illustrate why the quality of a decision and the result of a decision are two very different things._

 Forgive me.
 I need to talk about baseball.

 On October 27, 2020, the Dodgers faced the Rays in Game 6 of the World Series.
 The Dodgers were leading the series 3-2; a win would secure their first championship since 1988.
 The Rays were playing to stay alive and for the chance to win the first championship in the team’s history.